mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `node_shutdown`

-Order the node to shutdown
+Order the node to shutdown.

 Parameters: